London in Bloom

-The London in Bloom judges commended the team not only for their incredible work inside Willesden Green underground station platforms (1 and 4), but for the installation and maintenance of the railing planters outside the station and gardening around the Nest Café.
+We entered in 2017, 2018, 2019, 2020, 2022 and 2024 (click on these links to read the judges’ reports for each year).
+The London in Bloom judges commended the team for their work inside Willesden Green underground station platforms (1 and 4), for the installation and maintenance of the railing planters outside the station and our support of the gardening around the Nest Café.

 Community Participation